Kathleen Kenyon: Archaeologist

-As part of our programs, we encouraged University students to contribute to our blog, based on what they were learning.
-In this week’s guest blog, Elizabeth McConkey. then a student in Western’s ANTHRO 2261 – Adventures in Pop Culture Archaeology, covered Kathleen Kenyon, an Archaeologist we would all benefit from knowing better.
+Elizabeth McConkey, a student in Western’s ANTHRO 2261 – Adventures in Pop Culture Archaeology, covered Kathleen Kenyon, an Archaeologist we would all benefit from knowing better.

 Kathleen Kenyon, Archaeologist

 Indiana Jones is one of the most well known movie franchises of all time.
-In the first installment of the series, with the Nazis hot on his trail, Indiana Jones equipped with his whip, shotgun, satchel and fedora sets out to uncover arguably the most significant archaeological find in all of history, the Ark of the Covenant.
-Despite having an affiliation with a museum and university, Indiana adds some unconventional aspects to the archaeologist’s job description.
-Such criteria include gun fighting and hand to hand combat.
+In the first installment of the series, with the Nazis hot on his trail, Indiana Jones (equipped with his whip, shotgun, satchel and fedora) sets out to uncover arguably the most significant archaeological find in all of history, the Ark of the Covenant.
+Despite having an affiliation with a museum and university, Indiana adds some unconventional aspects to the archaeologist’s job profile, such as gun fighting and hand to hand combat.
 Despite the image that popular culture provides, the truth is that real archaeologists are quite different from Harrison Ford’s character.
 For example, British archaeologist Dame Kathleen Kenyon could not seem further from this portrayal of an archaeologist.
 Kenyon was a significant British archaeologist in the 20th century, taking part in excavations all over the world.
 She might not have been involved in gun fighting and car chases, but her career was nothing short of extraordinary.

 Kathleen Kenyon at Jericho